mollyim/flatline-platform/docs/evaluation.md

 5. Copy the newly generated `whisper.store` file to the Molly repository as `app/src/main/res/raw/whisper.store`.

-6. Copy the newly generated `ca.cer` file to the `libsignal` repository as `rust/net/res/internal.cer`.
+6. Optional.
+Copy the newly generated `ca.cer` file to the `libsignal` repository as `rust/net/res/internal.cer`.

-7. Upgrade the existing Helm chart installation with or install from scratch.
+7. Upgrade the existing Helm chart installation or install it from scratch.

 8. Update the URL references found under the `dev` environment in the `app/build.gradle.kts`.